convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

 - Finish with no mock blocks.
 - Treat `flow-app-progress` as a guide, not proof of completion.
 Resolve every warning and verify that each data-bound iterator has visible content.
-- Keep a standalone Playwright script for the final online/offline assertions;
+- Use Playwright MCP only to validate the rendered browser application.
+The campaign harness runs the standalone reproducible acceptance after authoring;
-  do not rely exclusively on an interactive browser transport.
+  do not create or execute scripts through shell, browser unsafe evaluation or filesystem access.
-- In that script, use the strict acceptance labels above.
+- In browser validation, use the strict acceptance labels above.
 Assert the root count, uniqueness, the 22-product count, mutually exclusive catalog/detail states, every breadcrumb segment, browser Back and visible Back.
 Do not choose an arbitrary first/last card or infer success from merely finding some data.